Nonlinear Ringdowns as Sources and Detectors of Quantum Gravitational Waves: Introduction

 \section{Introduction}

 Recent years have seen an increased interest in experimental proposals aimed at detecting phenomena that require a unified view of quantum mechanics and gravity for their explanation \cite{marletto2017gravitationally, bose2017spin, carney2019tabletop, krisnanda2020observable, qvarfort2020mesoscopic, aspelmeyer2022avoid, carney2022newton, bose2025massive, marletto2025quantum}.
 While a complete quantum theory of gravity remains elusive \cite{dyson2014graviton, penrose1996gravity, penrose2014gravitization}, the effective field theory quantization of general relativity yields low-energy predictions that could in principle be experimentally verified.
 For instance, quantum gravitational waves (GWs) can occupy states with no counterpart in classical general relativity, such as the vacuum, single-graviton states, and squeezed or thermal states \cite{guerreiro2020gravity}.
 These states, some of which can have a macroscopic mean number of gravitons \cite{guerreiro2022quantum}, can induce noise in interferometers \cite{kanno2019detecting,guerreiro2020gravity, guerreiro2022quantum, parikh2021a, parikh2021b}, resonant bar detectors \cite{tobar2024detecting} and gravitational decoherence \cite{blencowe2013effective, kanno2021noise, bassi2017gravitational}.
 Detecting such effects would provide strong evidence for the quantum nature of the gravitational field.
 However, as emphasized in \cite{carney2024graviton, carney2024comments}, the detection of gravitational noise or graviton clicks would not rule out classical models of gravitational radiation with the same level of rigor as established by non-classicality witnesses in quantum optics \cite{clauser1974experimental}.
-To demonstrate the quantum nature of gravitational radiation \textit{on par} with its electromagnetic counterpart, it is necessary to understand which non-classical GW states can be generated in nature and how they can be measured.
+To demonstrate the quantum nature of gravitational radiation \textit{on par} with its electromagnetic counterpart, it is necessary to violate a non-classicality witness, for example either by detecting entanglement or sub-Poissonian statistics \cite{davidovich1996sub}.
+Determining whether this is possible will require understanding which non-classical GW states can be generated in nature and how they can be measured.